w3c/wot-usecases/USE-CASES/README.md

 ## After approval by the Use Cases TF

-1. Use cases that have been reviewed and approved for inclusion in [the IG note](https://w3c.github.io/wot-usecases/) are moved to https://github.com/w3c/wot-usecases/tree/master/USE-CASES/processed for archival purposes.
+Use cases that have been reviewed and approved for inclusion in [the IG note](https://w3c.github.io/wot-usecases/) are closed but not deleted for archival purposes.